-Apple’s mobile operating system, iOS 11, has been out since September.
-In the four months since its release, 65 percent of active iOS devices have adopted it.
+iOS 12, Apple’s mobile operating system, has been out for a little over a month.
+As of October 10, half of active iOS devices have adopted it.

-The Cupertino, California-based company frequently updates the number of devices on its OS based on App Store data, and the latest numbers as of January 18 claim that 65 percent of active iOS devices run some version of iOS 11.
-As for iOS 10, 28 percent of devices run the operating system, while 7 percent of active devices are using an even earlier version.
+The Cupertino, California-based company frequently updates the number of devices on its OS based on App Store data and the latest numbers claim that 50 percent of active iOS devices run some version of iOS 12.
+As for iOS 11, 39 percent of devices run the older the operating system.
+Meanwhile, 11 percent of active devices are using an even earlier version.

-The final version of iOS 11 is currently available for download on all 64-bit iPhone and iPad devices and apps.
-But any 32-bit devices like the iPhone 5C and the iPad Mini are not compatible.
+iOS 12 is currently available for download on all 64-bit iPhone and iPad devices and apps, but (as with iOS 11) 32-bit devices like the iPhone 5C and the iPad Mini are not compatible.

-Even though a large number of devices are up-to-date, this doesn’t mean iOS 11 operates flawlessly.
-In the months since it’s been released, users have reported a variety of issues which Apple has been working to improve by releasing consistent updates.
+Even though a large number of devices are up-to-date, this doesn’t mean iOS 12 operates flawlessly.
+In the month since it’s been released, a very small number of issues have been reported by users.

 Apple maintains tight control over its operating system and hardware, which allows the company to see high adoption rates of its latest software.
 Google’s Android version updates, on the other hand, have to be released by a myriad of manufacturers and then by carriers if the device is locked.